flupe/achille/docs/content/index.md

 **achille** is a Haskell EDSL for writing *incremental static site generators*.
 It enables you to write succinct, idiomatic Haskell code to describe the build process of your very own website.
-Once compiled, this code yields a *fast*, *incremental* and *parallel* site generator executable.
+Once compiled, this code yields a *fast*, *incremental* and *parallel* custom site generator.

 The following code: